This trick can open up more Amex credit card slots — and 10,000 bonus points

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 For many who play this game with vigor, we may have a dozen or more credit cards.
-Lucrative credit card welcome bonuses allow for first-class flights and luxury accommodations for pennies on the dollar.
+Lucrative credit card welcome offers allow for first-class flights and luxury accommodations for pennies on the dollar.

 However, there are plenty of roadblocks that slow the growth of our points and miles balances.
-The Chase 5/24 rule, Bank of America’s 2/3/4 rule and Amex’s once-in-a-lifetime rule limit how many welcome bonuses you can get in a certain time frame.
+The Chase 5/24 rule, Bank of America’s 2/3/4 rule and Amex’s once-in-a-lifetime rule limit how many welcome offers you can get in a certain time frame.

 American Express has similar limits on the number of cards you can hold at one time, but if you follow a few tips, you may be able to open up more slots to add more Amex products to your wallet.